PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 -------------------------------------------------------------------------

-Function that checks if SPI data transmiossion is complete.
+Function that checks if SPI data transmission is complete.
 This function should be used every time data is received.
 It assures that all data bytes are received.

 ```c
 bool SPI_readAll(void);
 ```

-***returns:*** true if `STRING_END_CHAR` is reached, else return false
+***returns:*** true if `STRING_END_CHAR` is reached; else, return false

 -------------------------------------------------------------------------

 Function that writes an uint8_t in SPDR register.
 When in master mode, writing to the SPDR register generates SPI clock.
-This function is usefull when transmitting data to slave device as master.
-It uses default SS pins, see microcontroller datasheet.
+This function is useful when transmitting data to slave device as master.
+It uses default SS pins; see microcontroller datasheet.

 ```c
 void SPI_masterPutUint8_t(uint8_t data);